zuzzurell/exampletask/README.md

 ```

 3. Build the dbt Project
+Make sure to be in the right directory deel_home_task/deel_task/
 Run the following command to build the dbt project and execute all models:

 ```bash